alexmengesha/alexmengesha/README.md

 I'm a Data scientist and ML engineer with 3+ years of work experience and a strong foundation in Python, SQL, machine learning and mathematics.
 Proven ability to analyze complex datasets and deliver actionable insights by developing ML Models, training and fine-tuning.

-## 🚀 Current Projects
+## 🚀 Recentlly Projects

-- **RAG-based LLM Applications for Q&A**: I'm currently working on enhancing question-answering systems using RAG pipelines and LLMs.
+- **RAG-based LLM Applications for Q&A**: I have done a project that  enhancing question-answering systems using RAG pipelines and LLMs.
 Check out my project [here](https://github.com/alextakele/Advanced_RAG-LLM_Question-Answer).

 ## 📝 Articles